DecisionsDev/odm-docker-kubernetes/azure/README.md

    > **Note**: The `cp.icr.io` value for the **docker-server** parameter is the only registry domain name that contains the images.

    > **Note**: Use “cp” for the docker-username.
-The docker-email has to be a valid email address (associated to your IBM ID).
-Make sure you are copying the Entitlement Key in the docker-password field within double-quotes.
+The docker-email has to be a valid email address (associated with your IBM ID).
+Make sure you are copying the Entitlement Key in the docker-password field between double-quotes.

 4. Take a note of the secret and the server values so that you can set them to the **pullSecrets** and **repository** parameters when you run the helm install for your containers.